 Requirements for Auditions

 The following information is provided as guidelines to the student preparing for an audition.
-Please note that sight reading may be required in all performance area.
+Please note that sight-reading may be required in all performance areas.

 Applicants for the bachelor of science degree in music education are urged, but not required to play from memory.

-Prospective students should be prepared to demonstrate keyboard proficiency on organ and piano.
+Prospective students should be prepared to demonstrate keyboard proficiency in organ and piano.
 Individuals should prepare a contrapuntal work, such as a Prelude and Fugue by Bach, and a musical selection of a romantic or contemporary nature for the organ.
-You will need to demonstrate proficiency of all major and minor scales and arpeggios on the piano.
+You will need to demonstrate proficiency in all major and minor scales and arpeggios on the piano.
 A keyboard proficiency of a piano major is expected.

 Prospective students should prepare two musical selections from different genres.
 Music appropriate for the audition includes art songs; folk songs; arias from an opera or oratorio; solos from a musical theatre production or jazz tradition.

 All selections should be memorized and performed with piano accompaniment.
-You may bring your own accompanist, or one can be provided for you.
-If you need an accompanist, email firstname.lastname@example.org at least one week prior to the confirmed audition date.
+You may bring your own accompanist, or one can be provided for you, or you may bring a clear, audible pre-recorded accompaniment on a cell phone, or laptop.
+If you need an accompanist, email email@example.com at least one week before the confirmed audition date.
 Music for the audition must include an accompaniment score.
-Lead sheets are not acceptable.
+The lead sheets are not acceptable.